Pullusb/Tesselate_texture_plane/README.md

 Here are the main upgrade:
 - works in 2.8
-- use Opencv module instead of scikit/skyimage
+- use Opencv module instead of Scikit/Skyimage (still use Triangle)
 - better handling of holes when there are nested shapes and holes (might still not be perfect though).
-- expose options for tweaking tesselation.
+- expose options for tweaking tesselation (This makes it less stable than original).
-- more options (some are less stables)
 - Support UV that are deformed

 ## Needed module